smart-edge-open/edgeapps/applications/smart-city-app/README.md

     make
     ```

     > **NOTE:** OpenNESS Docker registry is deployed on the controller node.
-To push the Smart City docker images to the registry, the OpenNESS Controller node IP address should be substituted in the place of `<controller-node-ip>`.
+To push the Smart City docker images to the registry, the OpenNESS Controller node IP address should be substituted in place of `<controller-node-ip>`.

 6. Execute the `pre-install.sh` script to generate, self-sign and create certificates secret